Holdouts set for safe predictive model updating: Estimation of

-We work from the following heuristic: \begin{displayquote} For any given sample and a range of possible risk scores for that sample, the intervention taken will minimise the expected cost for the risk score which is unbiased. \end{displayquote} This is equivalent to
+We work from the following heuristic: \begin{displayquote} For any given sample and a range of possible risk scores for that sample, one of which is equal to $f_t$, the intervention taken will minimise the expected cost for the risk score which is equal to $f_t$. \end{displayquote} This is equivalent to

 for all $x$ in the domain of $X$.
-We suppose firstly that $c_2(x,\rho)$ is smooth in $\rho$, and write
+We suppose firstly that $c_2(x,\varrho)$ is smooth in $\varrho$, and write